 The hot spot

-Young engineers are discovering new lives in the Arizona desert
+Early-career engineers build new lives in the Arizona desert

 You can live anywhere.
 And there are certainly locations that are good for building a career.

-Two young Raytheon engineers have found the right place for both: Tucson, Arizona, home of Raytheon’s Missile Systems business.
+Two early-career Raytheon engineers have found the right place for both: Tucson, Arizona, home of Raytheon’s Missile Systems business.

 “I love having cheap rent and being able to live alone and save money,” said Amelia Swan, a mechanical engineer who designs, builds and tests missile steering hardware.
 “I have friends who are in San Francisco and rent is half their paycheck.”

-Affordability and quality of life are also big draws for Tyler Allen, a systems engineer building simulations for the RAM missile, Tomahawk cruise missile, Stormbreaker bomb and Javelin weapon system.
+Affordability and quality of life are also big draws for Tyler Allen, a systems engineer building simulations for the RAM missile, Tomahawk cruise missile, Stormbreaker smart weapon and Javelin weapon system.
 Even more important to him: The opportunity to work on innovative technology.

 “We create virtual environments that missiles fly through,” Allen said.
 “We give them targets, terrain and things that could distract them.
 That’s how we quantify how the missile’s going to perform before it ever gets to the range.”